 It has been a tough two years for the people charged with staffing at both large and small companies.
-The COVID pandemic wreaked havoc – emotional and physical – among families, cities and workplaces.
+The COVID pandemic wreaked havoc – emotional and physical – among families, cities, and workplaces, causing what is now known as the Great Resignation.
 This unprecedented disruption, with its health ramifications of working in close quarters with other employees, forced companies to implement a “work from home” strategy among millions of white-collar workers.

 This taste of work flexibility was the beginning of the “perfect storm” for what has become to be called the Great Resignation.
 While this was unforeseen by most companies, some have started to find solutions to this employee exodus in the form of more innovative employee benefits.
 For the delivery of these benefits, custom software developed by companies such as Asinpa has been a game-changer.

 The Numbers Tell the Tale